camwick/Minesweeper-Solver/README.md

 A Minesweeper bot to automatically solve minesweeper puzzles.
 The goal is not to achieve a competitive solver to achieve low time solves.
 This is just a fun project to challenge ourselves.
+We will be utilizing algorithms and pattern recognition to hopefully achieve a solve state.

 I am not opposed to creating our own minesweeper gui using Java Swing.